turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 }
 ```

-Now, let’s go step by step.
+Now, let’s go step by step:
 First, we are creating a `Default` implementation for `KeyValue`.
-After that, we added the `default` method inside that implementation which returns `Self`. `Self` refers to the current type i.e. `KeyValue`.
-Lastly, we are returning `Self` with a new unordered map with ID `r` as a type to `pairs` field.
-While creating a new unordered map, we have to pass ID as `Vec<u8>` type so we are converting `b"r"` which byte string to `Vec<u8>` using `to_vec()` function.
-Prefix `b` is used to specify that we want byte array of the string.
-You can read about byte string literals [HERE](https://doc.rust-lang.org/reference/tokens.html#byte-string-literals)
+After that, we added the `default` method inside that implementation which returns `Self`. `Self` refers to the current type, which is `KeyValue`.
+Lastly, we are returning `Self` with a new unordered map.
+While creating a new unordered map, we must pass the ID as `Vec<u8>` type so we are converting `b"r"` which is a byte string, to `Vec<u8>`, using the `to_vec()` function.
+The prefix `b` is used to specify that we want a byte array of the string.
+You can read about byte string literals [in the Rust docs.](https://doc.rust-lang.org/reference/tokens.html#byte-string-literals)

 ### Core Logic